How to enable passwordless SSH login on Ubuntu inside Multipass

 Any time you see Permission denied (publickey) as the response to using SSH to access a system, it means your public key is not valid with that remote system.
 The universal cure is to add your public SSH key to the authorized keys of the remote system.
 That it's a Multipass instance doesn't make any difference, because the cure is the same.

 Why do we need passwordless SSH?
-I've survived for months using Multipass without this.
+I've survived for months using Multipass in its default state.
 But consider an example in another post, Use Canonical's Multipass to display Linux desktop on macOS desktop and VNC, where I discuss setting up an SSH tunnel to assist running VNC.

-There are all sorts of uses for SSH tunnels, not just for setting up VNC access.
+There many uses for SSH tunnels, not just for setting up VNC access.
 And, there are many tools will use an SSH URL, like ssh://user-name@server-name, to access a service.
 In other words, it depends on what you're doing in an Multipass instance as to why or whether you need passwordless SSH access.

 Setting up passwordless SSH for a Multipass instance